suchanek/repo_vis/README.md

 # repovis

 `repovis` is a Python-based application that visualizes the structure of Python repositories in 3D.
 It provides an interactive and dynamic way to explore the Classes, Methods, and Functions within a repository.
-Built using Panel and other visualization libraries, the tool is designed for developers and researchers who want to gain insights into codebases visually.
+Built using Pyvista and pyqt5, the tool is designed for developers and researchers who want to gain insights into codebases visually.
+The ``examples`` directory has some exported .html files representing some of the most significant Python repositories currently.

 ## Features